Map of Ukraine and surrounding areas as war rages in Eastern Europe

 Ukraine-Russia maps: Where is the invasion taking place?

-Vladimir Putin’s ‘special military operation’ brings bloody warfare to cities of western neighbour
+Vladimir Putin’s ‘special military operation’ has brought bloody warfare to cities of western neighbour

-Russia is now almost three months into its long-feared full-scale invasion of Ukraine, which began on 24 February when Vladimir Putin announced his “special military operation” in a televised address to his citizens.
+Russia is now six months into its long-feared full-scale invasion of Ukraine, which began on 24 February when Vladimir Putin announced his “special military operation” in a televised address to his citizens.

 Ukraine’s cities have been under attack ever since, with the locals putting up a courageous resistance at street level to ensure the conquest is far from the formality Mr Putin and the Russian military appear to have assumed it would be.